youknowone/ring/docs/why.rst

 ---------------------------------------

 High-level interface providers like **Ring** cannot expose full features of the backends.
-Various storages have various features by their design. **Ring** covers common features but does not cover others. :class:`ring.func.base.Ring` objects serve data extractors instead.
+Various storages have their own features by their design.
+**Ring** covers common features but does not cover others.
+:class:`ring.func.base.Ring` objects serve data extractors instead.

 .. code-block:: python